How to Build a Hamburger Menu in React

 )

-4. Still within NavLinks, attach an onClick event to each of the list items and pass in both isCLicked and closeMenu props:
+4. Then, attach an onClick event to each of the list items, passing in both the isClicked and closeMenu props.
+Your final code should look like this:

-If you made it this far, congratulations on successfully building a fully responsive hamburger menu in React!
+If you’ve made it this far, congratulations on successfully building a fully responsive hamburger menu in React!

 Conclusion